lexandro/dockery/README.md

 ==========

 A small Docker host monitoring webapp for basic management of images and containers.
 This is my learning project to get familiar with angular.js and Twitter bootstrap frameworks.

-All fixed, changes, enhancement or ideas are welcome! :)
+All fixes, changes, enhancement or ideas are welcome! :)

 Enable remote access to Docker daemon